 Basil Water Requirements

 The container must have drainage holes because whenever you water your basil, you will water until it runs out the bottom.
 As a member of the mint family, basil is a thirsty plant that needs consistent moisture.
 Never water from overhead and water in the morning to minimize evaporation.
 Drip irrigation provides the most even moisture.

 Check the soil moisture daily.
 Large planter boxes might only need water every three or four days, but small pots will require a daily drink.
 Plastic and metal containers retain moisture longer than terracotta or wood, but any container could require watering daily or more often during hot or dry spells.

 Test for Moisture

 Container-grown basil requires more frequent watering than garden basil because of the exposed sides of the container, and a mulch of shredded bark or compost can help conserve moisture.
 The surface might be dry, but if soil is moist 2 to 3 inches below the surface, the plant has enough moisture.
 Plants with too little water yellow and scorch.
-Plants given too much may wilt, succumb to fungus diseases or develop root rots.
+Plants given too much may wilt, succumb to fungal diseases or develop root rot.

 An avid perennial gardener and old house owner, Laura Reynolds has had careers in teaching and juvenile justice.
 A retired municipal judgem Reynolds holds a degree in communications from Northern Illinois University.
 Her six children and stepchildren served as subjects of editorials during her tenure as a local newspaper editor.